-- 1. Enter the Setup Menu by pressing the ENTER key until prompted for a password.
-(All outputs are disabled while using the Setup Menus.) - 2.
-Use the û ♣ ⇔ keys to select the password characters (1234 is the factory-set password).
-When the password is correctly displayed, press ENTER to continue. - 3.
-Use the Setup Menus described on the following pages to customize the multiparameter features of your Innova-Mass Flow Meter.
-(The entire lower display line is available for entering parameters.) - 4.
-To activate a parameter, press ENTER.
-Use the û ↓ ⇔ keys to make selections.
+1. Enter the Setup Menu by pressing the ENTER key until prompted for a password.
+(All outputs are disabled while using the Setup Menus.)

+2. Use the $\hat{U}$ $\Leftrightarrow \Rightarrow$ keys to select the password characters (1234 is the factory-set password).
+When the password is correctly displayed, press ENTER to continue.

+3. Use the Setup Menus described on the following pages to customize the multi-parameter features of your DVH /DVE Flow Meter.
+(The entire lower display line is available for entering parameters.)
+Some items depicted in the graphic on the preceding page may not be displayed based on flow meter configuration settings

+4. To activate a parameter, press ENTER.
+Use the $\widehat{U}$ $\Leftrightarrow \Rightarrow$ keys to make selections.
 Press ENTER to continue.
-Press EXIT to save or discard changes and return to Run Mode. - 5.
-Program the UNITS menu first because later menus will be based on the units selected.
+Press EXIT to save or discard changes and return to Run Mode.

+5. Program the UNITS menu first because later menus will be based on the units selected.